 Other key questions to ask about an advisor’s investment approach are how they measure success and what the tax implications of their investment strategy are.
 Advisors should ideally be measuring progress against your defined financial goals within your timeline and risk tolerance rather than trying to beat the market.
 It’s important to ask an advisor whether they’re explicitly taking taxes into account when they’re investing your assets as this could significantly impact your net returns.

-10. How Often Do You Communicate With Your Clients?
+Question #10: How Often Do You Communicate With Your Clients?

 This question can you give you a glimpse into a typical client experience with an advisor.
 By finding out how often an advisor is in touch with his or her clients, you can get a sense of whether there will be an open line of communication or simply quarterly updates.

 If you’re not completely satisfied with the answers you got, don’t hesitate to keep searching.
 Ask friends and family members in similar financial circumstances for recommendations.

 Tips for Choosing a Financial Advisor

-Photo credit: ©iStock.com/PeopleImages, ©iStock.com/matejmo, ©iStock.com/monkeybusinessimages
+Photo credit: ©iStock.com/PeopleImages, ©iStock.com/SDI Productions, ©iStock.com/monkeybusinessimages